akhilam512/akhilam512.github.io/src/content/2019-03-04-getting-started-with-bash-scripting.md

 ***

 **Before we start,** <br>
 This is a comprehensive, short guide to just get you started with writing basic bash scripts in Linux.
-This blog will equip you with the basic and required knowledge on working with bash scripts, responsbility is upon you to learn more and make the best of it :)
+This post will only equip you with the basic knowledge you need to work with bash scripts.
 <br>
 Prerequisities : Knowledge of basic Linux CLI commands.
 <br>